BIGJRA/BIGJRA.github.io/rejuv.md

 After doing all this you may be strong enough to complete the final quest of this area for now.
 If you try to cross into the northwest side of the city, a thug will force you to pay $300 or to battle him.
-He uses two Level 12-13 Pokémon, so be sure you’re ready.
+He uses two Level 12-13 Pokemon, so be sure you’re ready.
 When you win you can access the northwest area! (+1 Karma, a way for the game to track how much you help people)